Vision Now Lakeland’s Living History: Stories That Still Matter

 Related Vision Focus Area and Goals:

-- Focus Area – Activities for a Diverse Community
+- Activities of a Diverse Community

-Lakeland will have neighborhoods where residents enjoy their quality of life. - Goal
+Lakeland will have neighborhoods where residents enjoy their quality of life.

-Sense of Community
+Goal - Sense of Community

 Institutions, organizations, and neighborhoods will create and support a cohesive and engaged community that fosters intergenerational and geographic unity.